forestgrape/coronavirus/7_social/controlling.md

 ### Ventilation
 Ventilation reduces the indoor airborne spread, since the virion density in [outdoor air](#outdoor-is-safer) is much lower than in indoor air.
-There should be limits on the CO2 concentration and the concentration should be continuously monitored.
+In sensible locations limits on the CO2 concentration and continuous monitoring ensure good ventilation.

 * [Escombe et al](#escombe) show natural ventilation is a valid measure and that in the first few minutes of opening the windows a major part of air is exchanged ([escombe: Figure 1](#https://doi.org/10.1371/journal.pmed.0040068.g001)).
 * [Salathe et al](#salathe) simulate the airborne (aerosol) and droplet spread of influenza, based on observed contact patters of high school students.
 In the simulation, good ventilation is as effective as immunizing around half of the population. // in the paper vaccinate is used instead of immunize, however there's evidence vaccinating against influenza does not stop spreading.